 a résumé, when applicable.

+All required elements described in the VR-SFP must be addressed in a curriculum that includes a module for each required area defined in the VR-SFP (for example, a module for each of the following: Employment Data Sheet, Job Application, Résumé Training etc.).
+A manual must be maintained by the provider that includes the curriculum and supporting documentation such as activity materials/resources, lesson plans, and attendance records.
+When using a standardized published curriculum (not created by the provider), identify the source and keep a copy of the curriculum in the manual.
+TWC-VR can request to review a curricula manual at any time.

-RésuméThe job placement specialist must implement training activities to meet the customer's needs, including, but not limited to, literacy and disability needs.
+The job placement specialist must implement training activities to meet the customer's needs, including, but not limited to, literacy and disability needs.
 While all training must be individualized, it may be provided in an individual or group setting.
 When the service is provided in a group setting, a ratio of one job placement specialist to no more than six customers must be maintained.

-A copy of the customer's completed VR1850, Personal Employment Data Sheet, a completed résumé (as applicable), and a copy of a job application must be submitted with the invoice.
+A copy of the customer's completed VR1850, Personal Employment Data Sheet or equivalent, and a completed résumé (if requested on the referral form), must be submitted with the invoice.

-The job placement specialist must evaluate the customer's skills and train the customer in the following areas.
+The job placement specialist must train the customer in all of the following areas.

 Completion of the VR1850, Personal Employment Data Sheet, or Equivalent

-The job placement specialist must evaluate the customer's:
+The job placement specialist must train the customer on how to gather the necessary information in the areas below:

+demographic information;

 arrest and conviction history, if any;

 paid work history;